rbergm/PostBOUND/docs/source/core/benchmarking.rst

 Benchmarking Functions
 ----------------------

-The fundamental benchmarking function is :func:`~postbound.experiments.bench.execute_workload`.
+The fundamental benchmarking function is :func:`~postbound.bench.execute_workload`.
 It runs a collection of benchmark queries on a database system, optionally passing all queries through an :doc:`OptimizationPipeline <optimization>`.
 The results are provided as a standard